learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The `token` object in the Data is a base64 encoded object representing a JSON web token payload.

-Once you have an appropriate RoleBinding or ClusterRoleBinding setup, you can use this token make requests to the Kubernetes API.

-For example, you might want to verify whether the token is valid or not by invoking the Kubernetes TokenReview API.

-### Verifying a token using TokenReview API

-A Service Account is just an identity with no permissions associated with it.
+However, a Service Account is just an identity with no permissions associated with it.

-If you want to grant access to the Service account you need two more objects: a Binding and a Role.
+If you want to grant access to the Service Account you need two more objects: a Binding and a Role.

 In the Role you define access to the resources such as read-only access to Secrets or only GET, DESCRIBE and LIST operations on Pods.